-The Reverend Martin Luther King, Jr., has long been one of my personal heroes, beginning when I was a youngster growing up in an industrial suburb of Baltimore, Maryland.
-Later, after I decided that I wanted to teach History, I pondered where Dr. King and his legacy would fit into this.
-Fortunately for me, I didn’t really have to answer that question, either while I was in college at the University of Delaware (because the American History course I took did not get past World War II); or, after a two-year tour in the U.S. Army, in graduate school at Emory University in Atlanta (because I was studying American History before the Civil War and, even as a teaching assistant, never took my American History survey course much past the end of the Second World War).
+The Reverend Dr. Martin Luther King, Jr., has long been one of my heroes, beginning when I was a youngster growing up in an industrial suburb of Baltimore in the 1950s.
+In the 1960s, when I decided that I wanted to teach American History, I wondered where Dr. King and his legacy would fit in.
+He and the movement he represented seemed, at least at that time, part of “current events” rather than “history.”
+Fortunately for me, I didn’t yet have to answer that question, either in college (because the American History survey course I took did not make it past World War II); or, after two-years in the U.S. Army, graduate school (because, even as a teaching assistant, I–that’s right–never took my American History survey course much past the end of the Second World War).

-Once I signed on at The Westminster Schools, an Atlanta “prep school,” and learned that I would be teaching United States History, among other courses, the need to fit The Rev. King into the American story became more pressing.
-Given the pace of the typical academic year at Westminster, however, I discovered that, by the time I reached the post-World War II world, there was little time left before I had to begin prepping my Advanced Placement U.S. History students for their end-of-the-year, comprehensive exam.
+Once I signed on at The Westminster Schools, an Atlanta “prep school,” in 1973 and learned that I would be teaching United States History, the need to fit Dr. King into the American story became more pressing.
+Given the pace of the typical academic year at my school, however, I discovered that, by the time I reached the 1950s and 1960s, there was little time left before I had to begin prepping my Advanced Placement U.S. History (APUSH) students for their end-of-the-year, comprehensive, standardized exam.

-During that same period, I also had the opportunity to take over the editorship of the History Department Newsletter.
-As editor, I naturally felt compelled to opine from time to time about issues in the study of American History that I felt were important and should not be ignored at Westminster.
-And–surprise!–chief among said themes was the Civil Rights Movement in general and Dr. King’s role in particular.
+During that same period, I also had the opportunity to assume the editorship of the History Department Newsletter.
+In that post, I naturally felt compelled to opine from time to time on issues in the study of American History that I felt were important and should not be ignored at Westminster.
+And–surprise!–chief among them was the Civil Rights Movement in general and Dr. King’s role in particular.

-Following my retirement, and the launching of this blog as a sort of replacement for my role as editor of the History Department Newsletter, I continued to maintain that students must understand both the background of the Civil Rights Movement (i.e., the so-called “Age of Jim Crow”) and the Movement itself.
-And, perhaps this was inevitable, in January 2012 I decided to offer a post centered on my personal reflections about Dr. King and the Civil Rights Movement, the main sources for which were several editorials I had written for the History Department Newsletter.
+Following my retirement, and the launching of this blog (as a sort of replacement for my editorial duties at the History Department Newsletter), I continued to believe that students must understand both the background of the Civil Rights Movement (i.e., the so-called “Age of Jim Crow”) and the Movement itself if they were to understand the modern history of this nation and their own place in it.
+And, perhaps inevitably, in January 2012 I decided to offer a post centered on my personal reflections about Dr. King and the Civil Rights Movement, the main sources for which were several editorials I had written for the History Department Newsletter.

-That 2012 post soon became one of the most popular at “Retired But Not Shy,” and, I must admit, it remains my personal favorite of more than one hundred posts at this site.
-I revised the King post–and re-posted it–in January 2015.
-I know that a number of you who follow this blog have probably read one of the versions of this post, but, if you haven’t; or if you’re new to the blog; or if you’ve read one of the posts but are in the mood to meditate on Dr. King’s role in the American story, I’m attaching a link to the most recent version:
+That 2012 post soon became one of the most popular at “Retired But Not Shy,” and it remains a personal favorite among the more than one hundred thirty posts on this site.
+I revised the King reflection–and re-posted it–in January 2015.
+If you haven’t yet read this essay, or if you’re simply in the mood to meditate on Dr. King’s role in the American story as part of your observation of the King Holiday, I’m attaching a link to the more recent version:

 I hope you enjoy it.